poss4poss/facebook_like_button_123/README.md

 == Installation ==

-1. Upload `Facebook Like Button 123` folder to the `/wp-content/plugins/` directory
+1. Upload `Facebook Like Button 123` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==